-Table 3.1: Housing development options for Rochford District
+Table 3.1: Housing development options for Rochford District: reasons for selection/rejection

-Housing development options for Rochford District

-Housing development options for Rochford/Ashingdon:

-Location 1: West Rochford

-Location 2: South Rochford

-Location 3: East Rochford

-Location 4: North Ashingdon

-Location 5: South East Ashingdon

-Location 6: East Ashingdon

-Locations 1 (West Rochford) was selected it is a sustainable location, particularly in terms of accessibility, economy and employment, and balanced communities.
+Housing development options for Rochford District Housing development options for Rochford/Ashingdon: Location 1: West Rochford Location 2: South Rochford Location 3: East Rochford Location 4: North Ashingdon Location 5: South East Ashingdon Location 6: East Ashingdon Reasoning for Progressing or Rejecting the Options in Plan Making : Location 1 (West Rochford) was selected it is a sustainable location, particularly in terms of accessibility, economy and employment, and balanced communities.
 In addition, the location relates well to London Southend Airport and proposed employment growth there, is not subject to significant environmental constraints which would inhibit development, and is of a scale capable of accommodating other infrastructure, including a new primary school which would have wider community benefits.
 The location performs well to the proposed balanced strategy, and, due to its location in relation to Southend and the highway network, would avoid generating traffic on local networks for non-local reasons.
+The location is unlikely to enable infrastructure improvements to King Edmund School, but is nevertheless selected for the aforementioned reasons.